voryx/restgeneratorbundle/README.md

 ## Configuration

-This bundle depends on a number of other symfony bundles, so they need to be configure in order for the generator to work properly
+This bundle depends on a number of other symfony bundles, so they need to be configured in order for the generator to work properly

     framework:
         csrf_protection: false #only use for public API